407-610-2417

 To show your credibility and E-E-A-T, try these best practices:

-• Add detailed author bios with credentials and links to your professional profiles.
-If you have certifications, awards, or years of experience, mention them too.
+• Add detailed author bios with credentials and links to your professional profiles

-• Cite trustworthy sources in your content and try to get your brand mentioned in relevant external sources.
+• Cite reputable sources in your content and try to get your brand mentioned in relevant external sources.

 7. Use Multimedia and Rich Content